rainrambler/Arxivict/README.md

-# Dict(ionary) for All Arxiv Papers
+# Arxivict: Arxiv-(D)-ict, A Dictionary for All Arxiv Papers

-Generate line chart for selected categories and periods.
+Generate line chart and word cloud chart for selected categories and periods.

 # Screenshot